bjorno/YikYakTerminal/README.md

 To do:

-1. Figure out how to Chron this so it runs automatically every half-hour.
+1. Figure out how to Cron this so it runs automatically every half-hour.